paul-adam/TS-UNB-Lib-STM32/README.md

 ### Generic software

 The directory "itSource" contains the generic code (including the TS-UNB-Lib) which can be compiled and executed on many STM32 micro controllers (named as "execution targets").
 Adaptations for specific micro controllers are managed by conditional compile with defines.
 The source code documentation may be found [here](./itSource/documentation/html/index.html).
+The presented public source code in this directory is only a very small part of the complete non public "itSource".
+Thus many conditional compile defines may generate compile errors, when defined.

 ### Specific software